saketkc/vayuayan/notebooks/README.md

 ## 📝 License

-These notebooks are part of the cpcbfetch package and are distributed under the MIT License.
+These notebooks are part of the vayuayan package and are distributed under the MIT License.

 ---

 **Happy Analyzing! 🌍💚**

-For questions or issues, please visit the [GitHub repository](https://github.com/saketkc/cpcbfetch).
+For questions or issues, please visit the [GitHub repository](https://github.com/saketkc/vayuayan).